Farming with Craylings

 The labor to stock a pond is negligible, water use and the energy to pump it is reduced.
 Premium stock otherwise used for breeding can be sold at a premium price and effort can be concentrated on perfecting growout methods.
 Ponds otherwise taken up by breeding can be utilized for growout.
 Fast turn around of ponds is possible using “batch in – batch out” farming methods recommended by Biosecurity officers.

-The adaption of the “S3J farming” method by existing farmers and newcomers to the industry has the potential to revolutionise the redclaw industry and will be responsible for the industry’s ‘coming of age’.
+The adaption of the “farming with craylings” method by existing farmers and newcomers to the industry has the potential to revolutionise the redclaw industry and will be responsible for the industry’s ‘coming of age’.

 Traditionally, the production of a Redclaw crayfish pond or farm has been judged in terms of tones per hectare per year.
 This figure can vary from below one to above three depending on a combination of many factors, the most common being the variation in stocking regimes.
 This adopted yardstick has the potential to be misleading as it includes the weight of all animals harvested from the pond.
 Often this can include a significant percentage of animals too small for market and also includes those kept for traditional breeding operations.